(Parent of Nate ‘19)

 Since 2008, Olaf "Ole" Jorgenson has been head of Almaden Country Day School (ACDS) in San Jose, serving 340 children PK-8.
 Previously he led Hawai’i Preparatory Academy, a K-12 boarding/day school on the Big Island of Hawai’i.
 Before his work in independent schools, Ole was a teacher and administrator in public and international schools, following a career racing motorcycles.
 Ole is an active writer and speaker, and enjoys endurance sports.
 His wife Tanya is a teacher at ACDS and their daughter Juliette, an ACDS graduate, is in high school.
 Ole previously served on the Gateway Board of Trustees from 2012-2015.

-Chase was born and raised in the Central Valley of California where his family continues to grow almonds.
+Chase was born and raised in the Central Valley of California where his family continues to farm.
 He graduated from UCLA with a BA in economics and from Columbia Business School with an MBA that included an emphasis in real estate finance.
-He is a self-employed consultant specializing in real estate and construction: portfolio management, development, acquisitions, agriculture, etc. Prior to consulting, he oversaw real estate and construction for the berry company Driscoll’s as well as for several investment companies on the East and West Coasts.
-Chase lives in the Seabright area of Santa Cruz with his wife and two children.
-Like other parents in this part of town, he often bikes to and from school along the protected route stretching across the train trestle, along the Boardwalk and ocean, and then to Gateway itself.
+He is a self-employed consultant specializing in corporate real estate.
+Prior to consulting, he oversaw real estate and construction for the berry company Driscoll’s as well as for several investment companies on the East and West Coasts.
+Chase lives in the Seabright area of Santa Cruz with his wife and two children and they often bike to school.

 (Parent of Emma ’13, Kit ‘16)